 © Uhlricht et al. (2022), bioRxiv 2022.07.07.499061

 In this course, we’re not much interested in the design and functioning of the machine learning models themselves, but we view them as tools in our scientific toolbox.
 We will discuss several ways in which machine learning models can be used in the field of movement sciences, such as markerless motion capture, gait event detection, injury/performance prediction, prosthesis control and more.

-This course is supposed to start in the summer semester 2024.
+This course is offered in the summer term.

+© Uhlricht et al. (2022), bioRxiv 2022.07.07.499061